matrixzj/documentations/pages/misc/misc_mac_reinstallation_steps.md

 ## Optional
 ### Trust Cert
-Import CA Cert and private Cert
+- Import CA Cert and private Cert
-Open the Keychain Access application and locate the Machine Certificate issued to Mac OS X Client in the System keychain.
+- Open `Keychain Access` application and locate the Machine Certificate issued to Mac OS X Client in the System keychain.
 Right-click on the private key associated with Certificate and click Get Info, then go to the Access Control tab
-Click '+' to select an Application to allow
+- Click `+` to select an Application to allow
-Press key combination <Command> + <Shift> + G to open Go to Folder
-Enter '/Applications/GlobalProtect.app/Contents/Resources' and click Go
+- Press key combination `<Command> + <Shift> + G` to open `Go to Folder` in `Finder` Application.
+Enter `/Applications/GlobalProtect.app/Contents/Resources` and click Go
-Find PanGPS and click it, and then press Add
+- Find `PanGPS` and click it, and then press `Add`
-Save Changes to private key
+- Save Changes to private key

 ### Virt-Manager on Mac
 [virt-manager on Mac github repo](https://github.com/jeffreywildman/homebrew-virt-manager)